0

 Changing the Settings on Your Thermostat

-To operate your thermostat select first if you prefer Celsius or Fahrenheit.
-To get Fahrenheit you just press and hold the up button for three seconds and it'll switch it over to ℉.
-If you want Celsius you press and hold the down button for three seconds to put it in ℃ mode.
+To operate your thermostat, select first if you prefer Celsius or Fahrenheit.
+To get Fahrenheit, just press and hold the up button for three seconds, and it'll switch to ℉.
+If you want Celsius, you press and hold the down button for three seconds to put it in ℃ mode.

-To change the temperature you press and hold the set button for three seconds and then you can press either the up arrow or the down arrow to increase or decrease the soil temperature.
-When you have reached the desired temperature, you just press set and it'll hold that temperature.
+To change the temperature, hold the set button for three seconds, and then press either the up arrow or the down arrow to increase or decrease the soil temperature.
+When you have reached the desired temperature, you just press set, and it'll hold that temperature.

-Once it is set you're going to see that heating light turn off and on throughout the day.
-If it's off that means that the soil temperature has reached the ideal temp and so power to the heating elements inside of the heat mat are turned off.
-If it's on that means the soil temperature has dropped below your ideal setting and it's going to kick on to maintain that soil temperature.
+Once it is set, you will see that the heating light turns off and on throughout the day.
+If it's off, that means that the soil has reached the ideal temperature, so the power to the heating elements inside of the heat mat is turned off.
+If it's on that means the soil temperature has dropped below your ideal setting and will kick on to maintain that soil temperature.

-Now do keep in mind if you forget about things for a little bit and your plants are inside a greenhouse on a super hot day this is not going to cool down the soil.
+Now, do keep in mind that if you forget about things for a little bit and your plants are inside a greenhouse on a super hot day, this is not going to cool down the soil.
 Seedling heat mats only warm the soil.
-So if you go above those germination temperatures in the growing space that may affect seed germination or the health of your plant.
+So, if you go above those germination temperatures in the growing space, that may affect seed germination or your plant's health.

 Connecting Several Add-on Heat Mats

-To hook up add-on mats to the master mat you have these 21 inch long pigtails on one side of the master and on either side of the add-on mat.
+To hook add-on mats to the master mat, you have these 21-inch long pigtails on one side of the master and on either side of the add-on mat.
 Some folks are going to go from the wall to the thermostat, put the probe in the first one, and then they're going to plug in their mat.
-After which they're going to pigtail another mat and then another.
-With those cords being 21 inches long you can do vertical shelves as long as the height doesn't exceed the cord length.
+After that, they're going to pigtail another mat and then another.
+With those cords being 21 inches long, you can do vertical shelves if the height doesn't exceed the cord length.
 You can also spread them out horizontally.

-The three prong connectors on each mat go into three little holes inside the female side of the pigtail.
-You really have to line those up as they're pretty small.
-They will go in super easy but you can't just jam it in there you have to line them up properly first.
+The three-prong connectors on each mat go into three little holes inside the female side of the pigtail.
+You have to line those up as they're pretty small.
+They will go in super easy, but you can't just jam them in there.
+You have to line them up properly first.

 heat mat